DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![windows_scoop_install_kopia](https://i.imgur.com/UPZFImh.png)

-*Written before I realiezed I could be using kopia server.*<br>
+This was written before I realiezed I could be using kopia server.<br>
-*Also, at the moment its the only way I know how to make actions work for VSS snapshots.*
+At the moment its the only way I know how to make actions work for VSS snapshots.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),
-  keep `kopia_cli_deploy_win` folder, delete the rest.
+  delete everything except `kopia_cli_deploy_win` folder.
 * Run `DEPLOY.cmd`, it will:
   * Removes powershell scripts restriction.
   * kopies kopia.exe in to `C:\Windows\System32`
   * Creates folder `C:\Kopia` and kopies there<br>
     `kopia_backup_scipt.ps1` and the VSS ps1 before and after files.
   * imports a task schedule
-* Open the `kopia_backup_scipt.ps1` and follow the instructions there.<br>
+* Read `kopia_backup_scipt.ps1` and follow the instructions there.<br>
-  Which is just to create repo before running the script.<br>
+  Which should be to just to create repo before running the script.<br>
   `kopia repo create filesystem --path C:\kopia_repo --password aaa`
 * edit the scheduled task to the prefered time, default is daily at 21:19
 * run scheduled task manually